jzrake/ndarray-v2/README.md

 ```

 Here, ownership of the data buffer is transferred to `B`, leaving `A` in a "valid but useless" state.
 You could reassign it to another unique array if you wanted to.

+## Reshaping arrays
+The ability to reshape an array depends on the provider type.
+Memory-backed arrays can be reshaped to another array of the same total size.
+A `uniform_array` (returned by the `ones` and `zeros`) can be reshaped arbitrarily.
+All other arrays cannot be reshaped.